TrentonZero/trentonzero.github.io/_posts/2020-06-02-what-motivates-you.md

 published: false
 title: What Motivates You?
 ---
 We were sitting talking with a family friend a few weeks ago when the topic of the conversation turned to the source of our motivation.
-Everyone else had an answer, but I didn't have one ready at hand.
+Everyone else had an answer, but I didn't have one ready at hand.  test

 <!-- more -->